DirtyHarryLYL/Transformer-in-Vision/README.md

 ## Survey:

+- (arXiv 2021.06) Attention mechanisms and deep learning for machine vision: A survey of the state of the art, [[Paper]](https://arxiv.org/pdf/2106.07550.pdf)

 - (arXiv 2021.06) Pre-Trained Models: Past, Present and Future, [[Paper]](https://arxiv.org/pdf/2106.07139.pdf)

 - (arXiv 2021.05) Can Attention Enable MLPs To Catch Up With CNNs? [[Paper]](https://arxiv.org/pdf/2105.15078.pdf)